 Offensively, everybody contributed with hits, but the team was only able to string them together enough to get four runs.
 Byron Buxton had one hit (.318).
 Jorge Polanco is batting .311.
 Niko Goodrum and Adam Walker both had two hits.
 Catcher Tyler Grimes had a triple.

 Candido Pimentel (9), Buxton (22) and Goodrum (4) all had stolen bases.

 Jose Berrios (3-1, 2.86) takes the ball at 6:35 for the Kernels tomorrow night.

 Feel free to post your questions and/or comments below.

 Aaannnddd... shameless self-promotion, I'll be making my radio debut (and maybe my last appearance ever, if I suck) on the Gleeman and the Geek radio show this Sunday to talk any and all things draft.
-So you may also mock and ridicule me in the comments below, if necessary.
+So you may also mock and ridicule me in the comments below, if so inclined.